anjanrp/Teacher-Timetable-Management-System-/README.md

 # Teacher-Timetable-Management-System-
-This is a basic implementation of a teacher timetable management system where the teacher can login and view their respective timetables .
+This is a basic implementation of a teacher timetable management system where the teacher can login and view their respective timetables.

 To replicate this , clone the repository and follow the steps given below